FE and VET Funding

-For your organisation, it is an opportunity to offer your learners a unique experience, as well as developing new partnerships and international links.
+For your organisation, it is an opportunity to offer your learners a fantastic experience, as well as developing your partnerships and international links.

-For a participant, it is a life-changing opportunity to get hands-on experience in a new environment that will benefit their CVs.
+For a participant, it is an opportunity to get hands-on experience in a new environment that will benefit their CVs.
 The skills they gain will bring a new perspective to their work and will help them stand out from the crowd.

 Applications are open to organisations only, and participants cannot apply directly through the application portal.
 More information is available on the Information for participants page.

-Applications for FE and VET funding under the Turing Scheme are now closed.
+Applications for the Turing Scheme in the 2023 to 2024 academic year are now closed.

-- an FE college or school active in the field of FE and VET
+- an FE college, school, sixth form college or special post-16 institution (SPI) active in the field of FE and VET

-- a local or regional public authority, coordination body or other organisation with a role in the field of FE and VET
+- a local or regional public authority, mayoral combined authority, coordination body or another organisation with a role in the field of FE and VET

-- a company or other public or private organisation hosting, training or otherwise working with learners and apprentices in FE and VET
+- a company or other public or private organisation hosting, training or otherwise working with Participants and apprentices in FE and VET

-- a company or other public or private organisation applying on behalf of a consortium of FE and/or VET providers
+- a company, charity or other public or private organisation applying on behalf of a consortium of FE and/or VET providers.

-1. Any public or private organisation active in the field of FE and VET
+- any public or private organisation active in the field of further education or vocational education and training

-2. Any public or private organisation active in the labour market or in the fields of education and training.
-For example, such organisation can be:
+- any public or private organisation active in the labour market or in the fields of education and training.
+For example, such an organisation can be:

 - a public or private, a small, medium, or large enterprise (including social enterprises)